 The possibilities are endless!

-All you would need to do is keep your sketch pad handy and, when something catches your eye, you could sketch it using simple lines, and flesh out your drawing with light and shadow later.
+All you would need to do is keep your sketch pad handy and, when something catches your eye, you could sketch it using simple lines and geometric forms by applying math to drawing; then flesh out your drawing with light and shadow later.

 How many times can you sketch your baby’s sleeping form before it would be considered obsessive?